-- 7.5.1.
-The Damage Step is a game state where the physical damage of the chain link is calculated and applied.
-Players do not get priority during the Damage Step. - 7.5.2.
-First and only, if the power of the attack is greater than the sum total defense value of defending objects on the current chain link, the attack hits the target (if any) and deals {p} damage (physical damage) equal to the difference.
-Then the Damage Step ends and the Resolution Step begins. - Example: If the power of the attack is 6, and there are two defending cards with a defense 3 and 2 respectively then the sum total defense value of the defending objects is 5.
-The power of the attack is greater than the sum total defense, so the target is dealt 6-5=1 $\{p\}$ damage. - 7.5.2a Dealing {p} damage to the attack target this way, is a hit-event generated by the game.
-The source of the damage is the attack. - 7.5.2b If the target has ceased to exist or is illegal when the damage is calculated, no damage is dealt, and the effect is not generated. - 7.5.3.
-An attack is considered to have hit if it deals damage to the attack target during the Damage Step of combat.
-The hit-event is a composite event that includes the internal event of {p} damage being dealt to the target and only occurs during the Damage Step of combat.
-(See Rule 1.9.3) - 7.5.3a If the target loses life as a result of anything except damage dealt by the attack, then the attack is not considered to have hit. - 7.5.3b If the internal event of dealing does not occur (the target is not dealt any damage), then the hitevent does not occur and the attack is not considered to have hit.
+7.5.1.
+The Damage Step is a game state where the physical damage of the active chain link is calculated and applied.
+Players do not get priority during the Damage Step.

+7.5.2.
+First and only, if the power of the attack is greater than the sum total defense value of defending objects on the active chain link, the attack deals {p} damage (physical damage) to the target (if any) equal to the difference.
+Then the Damage Step ends and the Resolution Step begins.

+Example: If the power of the attack is 6, and there are two defending cards with a defense 3 and 2 respectively then the sum total defense value of the defending objects is 5.
+The power of the attack is greater than the sum total defense, so the target is dealt 6-5=1 {p} damage.

+- 7.5.2a Dealing {p} damage to the attack target this way, is a hit-event generated by the game (Rule 7.5.3).
+The source of the damage is the attack. - 7.5.2b If the target has ceased to exist or is illegal when the damage is calculated, no damage is dealt, and the event is not generated. - 7.5.2c No game state actions occur during the Damage Step (see Rule 1.10.2).
+Any triggered-layers created are put onto the stack as a game-state action in the Resolution Step (see Section 7.6 Resolution Step). - 7.5.3.
+An attack is considered to have hit if it deals damage to the attack-target during the Damage Step of combat.
+The hit-event is otherwise identical to a deal {p} damage event (see Rule 8.5.3) and only occurs during the Damage Step of combat. - 7.5.3a If the attack-target loses life as a result of anything except damage dealt by the attack-source by the hit-event during the Damage Step of combat, then the attack is not considered to have hit. - 7.5.3b If the hit-event is modified by replacement effects such that no damage is dealt by the attack-source to the attack-target, it is no longer a hit-event the attack is not considered to have hit when the event occurs.
+Damage may still be dealt if the hit-event is modified, but it is not considered a hit-event if the attack-source does not deal the damage to the attack-target.

 Example: Feign Death has the text "The next time you would be dealt damage this turn, prevent it.".
-If the effect from Feign Death prevents the all damage dealt by the attack, no damage is dealt, the hit-event does not occur, and the attack is not considered to have hit.
+If the effect from Feign Death prevents all damage dealt by the attack-source, no damage is dealt, the hit-event does not occur, and the attack is not considered to have hit.